Lysquid/Albert-le-frigidaire/README.md

 # Albert le frigidaire

-A box to make your fridge connected.
+A box to monitor your fridge without having to buy an expensive smart fridge.

 ![dashboard](dashboard.png)